This post may contain affiliate links. Please read our disclosure policy.

 - Mix the baking powder and allspice into the sifted flour.

 - Beat the sugar and butter with a mixer.
-I had softened the butter so it was faster to get a uniform mixture.

 - Add the eggs and mix in completely.

 - Mix in the banana purée, then gradually add the flour and stir well until smooth.

 - Pour in a greased loaf tin and bake in the oven for 25-30 mins.